Admission into the UACCM Practical Nursing Program is a competitive process. A class of 24 students begins twice per year.

 The Arkansas State Board of Nursing (ASBN) requires a criminal background check for all graduates applying for licensure.
 Graduating from a Practical Nursing program does not assure ASBN’s approval to take the licensure examination.
 Eligibility to take the licensure examination is dependent on meeting standards in the ASBN Nurse Practice Act and Rules and is determined by the ASBN.
 The student will be required to sign statements, before beginning the Practical Nursing program, that states the student has read and understood Arkansas Nurse Practice Acts, ACA §17-87-312, and ACA §17-3-102 and the specific offenses which, if pleaded guilty, nolo contendere, or found guilty of will make an individual ineligible to receive or hold a license in Arkansas.

 Students will be required to complete a background check by the first day of the Practical Nursing program.
 Students will be conditionally admitted to the Practical Nursing program for up to two weeks pending the receipt of a satisfactory background check.
 If the student is unsuccessful in obtaining a satisfactory background check, the student will be removed from the Practical Nursing program.
-Students may contact the Program Chair of Nursing for additional information.
+Students may contact the Director of Practical Nursing for additional information.

 Selection of Candidates